maxammann/blog/content/posts/2025-06-15-dreame-fel-mode/index.md

 ├── [   4]  Venv.fex
 └── [   8]  vmlinux.fex
 ```
 The most interesting code is likely in one of the larger binaries.
 So that would be either `toc0.fex`, `toc1.fex` or `u-boot.fex`.
-As we saw some custom Fastboot commands which are implemented in U-Boot I first took a look at that.
+As we saw some custom Fastboot commands that are implemented in U-Boot I first took a look at that.

-## Reversing u-boot
+## Reversing U-Boot

 I started by loading u-boot.fex into Ghidra.

 {{< resourceFigure "screenshot1.png" "Ghirda load dialog" />}}

 Initially, I left the base address at 0 and then quickly figured out that the base address is `0x4a000000`.
-This is the address where u-boot expecs to be loaded into memory.
+This is the address where u-boot expects to be loaded into memory.

-From there I looked for strings containing "dust" and quickly found the Fastboot handling code.
+From there, I looked for strings containing "dust" and quickly found the Fastboot handling code.

 ![alt text](fastboot.png)

-From there I started reverse engineering the first Fastboot commands like `getvar`.
-I also found some weird Fastboot OEM commands that I did not yet investigate like `bko`, `upload`, `bypass`, `debug` or a command starting with `fan` and ending in `pi`.
+From there, I started reverse engineering the first Fastboot commands like `getvar`.
+I also found some weird Fastboot OEM commands that I did not yet investigate, like `bko`, `upload`, `bypass`, `debug` or a command starting with `fan` and ending in `pi`.

-Within the `getvar` function I found that you can return the flash size.
+Within the `getvar` function, I found that you can return the flash size.
-Now likely the same code calculating the size of the flash is also used to dump it.
+Now, likely the same code calculating the size of the flash is also used to dump it.

 ![alt text](image.png)